One-loop Angularity Distributions with Recoil using Soft-Collinear Effective Theory: Factorization theorems for angularities with respect to the thrust axis

-We stress that for $0.5<b<1$, our NLO angularity distribution contains one new (sub-leading) singular contribution compared to the thrust-like computation.
-For $b \geq 1$, all recoil effects reduce to power corrections, consistent with the results of Ref.~\cite{Hornig:2009vb}.
+We stress that for $0.5<b<1$, our one-loop angularity distribution contains one new (sub-leading) singular contribution compared to the thrust-like computation that scales like $\T^{1-b}$.
+Since this contribution diverges for $\tau \rightarrow 0$ and is numerically sizable, this term will require a resummation to all orders in perturbation theory, which will be discussed in \cite{Budhraja:2018}.